Connecting Flavor and Baryon Asymmetry via Leptogenesis in Effective Froggatt-Nielsen Theory: Summary and discussion

 \section{Summary and discussion}

-In this work, we studied a minimal and unified extension of the Standard Model based on the Froggatt-Nielsen framework, aimed at addressing several open questions in particle physics and cosmology.
+In this work, we studied a minimal and unified extension of the Standard Model based on the FN framework, aimed at addressing several open questions in particle physics and cosmology.
 An abelian $U(1)_{\rm FN}$ flavor symmetry, spontaneously broken by a complex flavon field, generates observed hierarchies in fermion masses and mixings through higher-dimensional operators.
-Extending the setup with three right-handed neutrinos enables a simultaneous explanation of neutrino masses (via Type-I seesaw), dark matter, and baryogenesis.
+Extending the setup with three RHNs enables a simultaneous explanation of neutrino masses (via Type-I seesaw), DM, and baryogenesis.

 Allowing complex effective FN coefficients is central to this construction.
 These couplings reproduce the observed CP-violating phases in both quark and lepton sectors, yielding a consistent description of CKM and PMNS matrices.
 They also induce nontrivial flavor signatures, especially in the quark sector, leading to testable effects in observables such as neutral-meson mixing and CP-violating $B$ decays.